-As a first aider you must not put yourself in danger.
-We have covered safety at the scene in CHAPTER 1.
+As a First Aider you must not put yourself in danger.
+We have covered safety at the scene on page 9.
 You must make sure that it is safe for you to offer help.
 Don't become another casualty and always follow the advice or instructions of the emergency services.
 If you identify dangers, you should make sure that all those present move to a safer place.
 It may not be possible to offer help, which may have to wait until the emergency services arrive.
 This is fine - do not feel pressured to take unnecessary risks.